suzandiab55/Instacart-Analysis/README.md

 - pandas - for data analysis
 - seaborn - for data visualization
 ## Code
-The code is available as Jupyter Notebooks, listed in the scripts folder.
+The code is available as Jupyter Notebooks and can be found inside the scripts folder.